 When a workspace is versioned or published, its name, notes and list of changes will be recorded with the version.
 The workspace is then removed.
 The default workspace will be recreated after it is versioned or published.

-Create a new workspace, switch to a different workspace, or remove an existing workspace from the Manage Workspaces page.
+Use the Manage Workspaces page to create a new workspace, switch to a different workspace, or remove an existing workspace.

 To create a new workspace:

 - In the left navigation, click the Current Workspace menu.